tonusp/NaNo2016/A_Book_of_Changes.md

 They expressed their sorrow and concern; but their happiness was too great to be interrupted for more than a moment, and Joseph himself could not be sad in any way that would cast a shadow over their day.
 He smiled at them, joined their hands together and blessed them, wishing them all the love and the happiness that he and Hildegard had enjoyed.

-Joseph stayed for several days more in the Esperanto-urbo, chiefly because he felt so strangely at home there, but also because the party atmosphere went on for several days more.
+JOSEPH STAYED FOR several days more in the Esperanto-urbo, chiefly because he felt so strangely at home there, but also because the party atmosphere went on for several days more.
 There were visitors fom Gora in Poland, the bride's family and friends, as well as the German friends and relatives, still enjoying the happiness of the occasion and, for those who knew how, practising their international communication in Esperanto.

 It was good for him to be among people who had no expectations of him, had not known Hildegard, and who therefore took him simply as he was, a reasonably fit and active man in his 60s, who was interesting but not overwhelming, who was willing to have a conversation but not needy and overbearing.
 And it was good for him to be able to be alone, too, with his own thoughts and agenda.